scmbreeze/scm_breeze/README.markdown

 If you've set up your design directories on one machine, you'll want them to be synchronized across all of your other development machines.

-Just run the following command on your other machines after following steps 1 and 2:
+Just run the following command on your other machines after you've configured the root design directory:

 ```bash
 design link